LeafandJam/leaf-guides/content/posts/ios.md

 This method will get you paid apps and games for FREE.
 It works by signing you into an 'A ID' which has made purchases in the past.
 You simply download what you want and then log back into your 'A ID'.

 ## Preparation
 Before you begin, this is possible on your phone however it is much easier/faster on a computer.
 The main benefit of the computer is an adblock.
-[Ublock Origin](https://ublockorigin.com/) will always be recomended.
+[Ublock Origin](https://ublockorigin.com/) will always be recommended.

 ## The Quiz
 Visit [this Website](https://www.akwebguide.com/search/label/New%20System?&max-results=5) and by looking at the pictures, find the app or game you want.
 When found, click on the post with that image.